ShivanS93/LearnMultiplication/README.md

 This is my <b>very first</b> python project.

-The reason for making this is that my girlfriend wanted to get better at multiplication.
-So, as any good boyfriend does, I made this program.
+The reason for making this is to quiz myself on muliplication.
 ## How it works
 You can either run `LearnMultplication.py` or run the `LearnMulplication.bat` file.